|Does eating your favorite foods make you fat?|

 Yes there is.

-What made you fat was providing more energy to the body than it could use over the course of a day, so what you have to do is figure out a way to fit your favorite foods into your current nutritional needs.
+What made you fat was providing more energy to the body than it could use over the course of a day, and day after day.
+What you have to do is figure out a way to fit your favorite foods into your current nutritional needs.

 The Truth About Carbohydrates